eerimoq/pictools/ramapp/README.rst

 On command success the type field is copied from the request to the response packet.
 On failure the response type is set to -1.

-This is the packet format:
+This is the packet format and available commands.

 .. code-block:: text